noQ-sweden/noq/.github/ISSUE_TEMPLATE/2-epic-template.md

 Also called DoD, our generic process for checking this is done in the right way.
 See our Playbook here for details: https://docs.google.com/document/d/1ou6wr1sI9IJZaGGSMn_SJvFru5FJQKMDRZY16kBmx5Y/edit#heading=h.23ckvvd

 - [ ]  **Trinity Approach**
-These three people are responsible for the lifecycle of the epic and starts with a discovery phase where we UX / QA: A desirable solution, one that your customer really needs.
+These three people are responsible for the lifecycle of the epic:
+UX / QA: A desirable solution, one that your customer really needs.
 Tech/Architect Expert: A feasible solution, building on the strengths of your current operational capabilities.
 PO: A viable (profitable) solution, with a sustainable business model.